5 Unique Destinations for Science Geeks

 Beaty’s real star is the skeleton of an 85-foot-long blue whale floating over the entire collection.
 After it died on Prince Edward Island in 1987, local officials buried it, hoping nature would take its course.
 When Beaty scientists dug it up 20 years later, much of the odiferous blubber remained.
 It’s gone now, but you can still experience the smell by opening a vial of leftover blubber and wafting it toward you.
 The museum gets extra geek points for celebrating Charles Darwin’s birthday, Feb.
 12, with festivities that include an evolution-themed cake competition.

-This story originally appeared in AAA Washington member magazine, Journey, and was updated in July 2021.
+This article originally appeared in AAA Washington member magazine, Journey.